stevenjaycohen/fountain4vim/README.md

 (I included `[[Notes]]` in that navigation since they tend to be used to mark places that need to be revisited.)

+### Auto-Correct

+* Using a custom abbreviations file to auto-correct character names, etc

 ## Background

 ### What is Fountain?